annalithell/nsispy/doc.md

 ## Path towards retrieving the NSIS script
 According to my understanding, the author of a NSIS script can choose to not include any trace of the script in the final installer (see section ['About'](https://nsis.sourceforge.io/Can_I_decompile_an_existing_installer%3F)).
 To investigate this hypothesis further, a way to move forward is to generate two nsis installers.
 These two installers should be generated using identical scripts except from the part where one explicitly states to included in the nsis script while the other one does not.

-This have been done by writing two identical .nsi scripts (using the same compression method) apart from the following line included in one of the two:
+This have been done by writing two identical .nsi scripts (using the same compression method).
+In one of the script, the following instruction was included as well:

 ```
-# Embed the script itself in the installer
+# Embed the script itself in the installer (script name - "with_script.nsi")
-# script name is "with_script.nsi"
     File /oname=benign_script.nsi "with_script.nsi"
 ```